nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `n/NAME`: `NAME` can be any String.
 * `p/PHONE_NUMBER`: `PHONE_NUMBER` can be any integer.
 * `e/EMAIL`: `EMAIL` can be any String as long as it contains `@` inside the String.
+* `rm/REMARK`: `REMARK` can be any String less than or equal to 50 characters in length.
 * `t/TAG`: `TAG` can be any String.

 --------------------------------------------------------------------------------------------------------------------